-If you need a service dog — specifically a psychiatric service dog (PSD) — you may be wondering how you can get one.
-(Or you’ve ever seen a dog in a restaurant or hotel, you may have wondered what the dog is doing in a place pets aren’t normally permitted.)
-PSDs are extremely helpful and intelligent and are trained to make life for their handlers much easier.
+Updated April 11, 2019: If you need a service dog — specifically a psychiatric service dog — you may be wondering how you can get one.
+PSDs are trained to make life for their handlers much easier.
 Let’s look closer at these incredible pups.

 What is a PSD?

-Unlike other service dogs (or assistance, support, or helper dogs), who are trained to perform major everyday tasks for people with physical disabilities, psychiatric service dogs (PSDs) are individually trained to help people with emotional or psychiatric disabilities including post-traumatic stress disorder (PTSD), bipolar disorder, and severe depression.
+Unlike other service dogs (or assistance, support or helper dogs), who are trained to perform major everyday tasks for people with physical disabilities, psychiatric service dogs are trained to help people with emotional or psychiatric disabilities including post-traumatic stress disorder, bipolar disorder and severe depression.

 PSDs are trained to assist in medical crises and provide treatment and security to their owners, including managing anxiety and panic attacks and preventing their handlers from reacting unfavorably in stressful situations.
 For example, a PSD is trained to provide deep pressure therapy to minimize an anxiety or panic attack by applying weight and pressure to her handler’s body in a calming way or to wake her handler up if he’s experiencing a night terror.